getlago/lago-docs/docs/guide/01_intro.md

 # Welcome to Lago
-Lago is an open-source Stripe Billing alternative.
+Lago is an open-source alternative to Stripe Billing.

-This library will allow you to build an entire billing logic from scratch, even the most complex one.
-Lago is a real-time event-based library made for usage-based billing, subscription-based billing, and all the nuances of pricing in between.
+This library will allow you to build an entire billing system from scratch.
+Lago is a real-time, event-based solution made for usage-based billing, subscription-based billing, and all the nuances of pricing in between.

-You can decide to use Lago in its **[self-hosted version](./self-hosting/docker)** or in its **cloud version (fully hosted by Lago)**, currently available on a per request basis.
-Request access to Lago Cloud [here](https://pktz41848np.typeform.com/to/t4boMDXm).
+You can use the **[self-hosted version](./self-hosting/docker)** to deploy Lago on your existing infrastructure or **[request access to Lago Cloud](https://calendly.com/lago-team/20min-meeting-with-lago-team?month=2022-07)** to start using our solution immediately.

 ## Four-step billing workflow